- About Hevo

 You can set up, operate, and scale PostgreSQL deployments in the cloud with Amazon RDS.
 Amazon RDS for PostgreSQL gives you access to the capabilities of the familiar PostgreSQL database engine.
 This means that the code, applications, and tools you already use today with your existing databases can be used with Amazon RDS.

-You can ingest data from your Amazon RDS PostgreSQL database using Hevo Pipelines and replicate it to a warehouse of your choice.
+You can ingest data from your Amazon RDS PostgreSQL database using Hevo Pipelines and replicate it to a Destination of your choice.

 Hevo supports data ingestion from PostgreSQL servers via Write Ahead Logs set at the logical level (available on PostgreSQL version 9.4).
 A Write Ahead Log(WAL) is a collection of log files that record information about data modifications and data object modifications made on a PostgreSQL server instance.
 Typically WAL is used for data replication and data recovery.